Ifrit: Islamic scriptures

 In Islamic scriptures the term ifrit is always followed by the expression of the jinn.
 Due to the ambiguous meaning of the term jinn, which is applied to a wide range of different spirits, their relation towards the genus of jinn remains vague.
-However, within the Islamic scriptures themselves, the term is apparently used as an epithet to describe a powerful or malicious spirit of undefined nature.
+However, within the Islamic scriptures, the term is used as an epithet to describe a powerful or malicious spirit of an undefined nature.

-In the Quran itself, such an ifrit is mentioned in (Q27:38–40).
-The ifrit offers to carry the throne of Bilqis (the Queen of Sheba) to Solomon: "An ifrit from the jinn said: 'I will bring it to you before you rise from your place.
-And verily, I am indeed strong, and trustworthy for such work."
-However, the duty is not given to him, but to somebody who is endowed with knowledge of the scripture.
-An "ifrit among the jinn" is mentioned in a hadith of Muhammad al-Bukhari, attempting to interrupt the prayers of the prophet Muhammed and in a narrative of Muhammad's night journey recorded in the 8th century by Malik ibn Anas.
-In the latter account, the "ifrit among the jinn" threatens Muhammad with a fiery presence, whereupon the archangel Gabriel taught Muhammad a Du'a (Islamic prayer) to defeat it.
-Muslim texts explain, God sent the ifrit on purpose in order that Gabriel might teach Muhammad and his ummah (Muslim community) to overcome their fear of demons at night.
+In the Quran, such an ifrit is mentioned in surah al-Naml 27:38-40.
+The ifrit offers to carry the throne of Bilqis, queen of Sheba to King Solomon: "An ifrit from the jinn said: 'I will bring it to you before you rise from your place.
+And verily, I am indeed strong and trustworthy for such work."
+However, the duty is not given to him, but to somebody endowed with knowledge of the scripture.
+An "ifrit among the jinn" is mentioned in a hadith of Muhammad al-Bukhari, attempting to interrupt the prayers of Muhammad and in a narrative of Muhammad's night journey recorded in the eighth century by Malik ibn Anas.
+In the latter account, the "ifrit among the jinn" threatens Muhammad with a fiery presence, after which the Archangel Gabriel taught Muhammad a prayer to defeat it.
+Muslim texts explain, God sent the ifrit on purpose so that Gabriel might teach Muhammad and his ummah (Muslim community) to overcome their fear of demons at night.

+Tafsīr of Surah al-Anbiya, on the story of the prophet Job, mentions Job being tested by the torment of three ifrits.
+After Iblis gains permission to test Job, he descends to earth and summons his most powerful devils (shaytan) and ifrits.
+In order to torment the prophet, they turn into storms and whirlwinds of fire to destroy Job's properties.

 Islamic folklore

 In Islamic folklore, the afarit became a class of chthonic spirits, inhabiting the layers of the seven earths, generally ruthless and wicked, formed out of smoke and fire.
-Nizami Ganjavi describes the ifrit tormenting Mahan, as created from "God's wrath", thus underpinning the ifrit's role secondary to God's will.

-But despite their negative depictions and affiliation to the nether regions, afarit are not fundamentally evil on a moral plane; they might even carry out God's purpose.
+Despite their negative depictions and affiliation to the nether regions, afarit are not fundamentally evil on a moral plane; they might even carry out God's purpose.
 Such obligations can nevertheless be ruthless, such as obligation to blood vengeance and avenging murder.
+Nizami Ganjavi describes an ifrit tormenting Mahan, as created from "God's wrath", thus underpinning the ifrit's role secondary to God's will.
 Further, an ifrit can be compelled by a sorcerer, if summoned.